 Editor’s note: This post was updated in March 2017

-The college application process is a stressful time for both students and their parents: making the list, college visits, narrowing down the choices, SAT or ACT exams, applications, essays, recommendations, and then – finally – your child may find that she has been put on the wait list for her first choice college.
-She has officially entered the limbo in which more and more students (perhaps as high as 10% of applicants) find themselves.
-She is not in – but she hasn’t exactly been rejected either.
+The college application process is a stressful time for both students and their parents: making the list, college visits, narrowing down the choices, SAT or ACT exams, applications, essays, recommendations, and then – finally – your child may find that they have been put on the wait list for their first choice college.
+They have officially entered the limbo in which more and more students (perhaps as high as 10% of applicants) find themselves.
+Your student is not in – but they haven’t exactly been rejected either.
 It is rather like trying to fly standby – you don’t have a seat on the plane yet, but there is a chance that you might get one.